HaxeFoundation/hxcs/README.md

 #### Test dependencies

-Before building the tests, it's necessary to install the test dependencies, which can be mady through [haxelib].
+Before building the tests, it's necessary to install the test dependencies, which can be made through [haxelib].

-Both kinds of tests (unit tests and system tests) depends on [munit] and [hamcrest].
+The tests are based on [munit] and [hamcrest].
-Besides that, the unit tests also depends on the [proxsys] library which is used as fake implementation to the `compiler.cs.system` layer of the build tool, allowing to fake and verify system behaviors.
+Besides that, the [proxsys] library is also used as fake implementation to the `compiler.cs.system` layer of the build tool, allowing to fake and verify system behaviors.

 The build-tool itself depends only of the haxe standard library.